ericzrinsky/discogs/case_study.md

 ![SQLiteStudio](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i35.png "Data Type")

-Now that we have our data in place, it's time to start manipulating it.
-To do that, we need to launch the "SQL Editor" in **SQLiteStudio**.
-Click **Tools**—>**Open SQL Editor** in the navbar.
+Now that the data in place and the columns are appropriately defined, it's time to experiment with the database.
+To do that, launch the "SQL Editor" in **SQLiteStudio**.
+Click **Tools** —> **Open SQL Editor** in the navbar.

 ![SQLiteStudio](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i36.png "Open SQL Editor")

-Before we run any complicated queries in the "SQL Editor," we should first verify that we can access all of the data in our tables.
-We'll do that with a few basic INNER JOINs.
+Before we run any complicated queries in the "SQL Editor," we should first verify that we can readily access all of the data in our tables.
+We'll do that with a few basic UNION parameters.

 Paste the code below into the "SQL Editor":